Title

 Below are some of the standard repositories for data you should consider.

-For a longer list of repositories, we also advise consulting this Nature guidance on data repositories.
+For a longer list of repositories, we also advise consulting this Guide on data repositories](https://www.nature.com/sdata/policies/repositories) published by Nature.

 For manuscripts or large datasets that are of atypical format, using one of these repositories is a good idea.
 The journal you submit to may have a recommendation of one over another.
 If not, you might end up having a preference.

-Data sets that are small and atypical format can be published as supplementary files as a part of a manuscript.
+Data sets that are small or have an atypical format can be published as supplementary files as a part of a manuscript.

 Uploading a dataset to a data repository is a great step toward sharing your data!
 But, the dataset uploaded is unclear and unusable it might as well not been uploaded in the first place.